 Graduate School: Approximately 30% of recent graduates immediately enroll in graduate programs.
-Of those students who entered grad school from the classes of 2020 and 2021, 77% enrolled in Master’s programs; 23% enrolled directly in Doctoral programs.
+Of those students who enter grad school, 77% enrolled in Master’s programs; 23% enrolled directly in Doctoral programs.
 They are attending institutions including:

 - UMass Amherst

 - Boston University

 Some of the programs our graduates have recently gone on to study include: